About

 A note on gender-free calling

 I am committed to providing a space in which everyone feels they can dance* – and with anyone else – inclusive of all gender identities and expressions, and sexuality.
 In my experience, omitting historically gendered roles from social folk dance goes a long way towards this.
 Unless otherwise requested, I will lead an event without using gendered terms during both dances and the event at large.
-I call ceilidh dances using positional calling (i.e. in terms of where you are in relation to other dancers), and contra dances using Larks and Robins roles (larks are on the left and robins on the right).
+I call ceilidh and contra using positional calling.

-*This of course includes people of all ages, abilities and backgrounds too.
+*This includes people of all ages, abilities, backgrounds, … too.